 - a) Government of Rajasthan on 15.10.2012 issued directives regarding selection of Solar Photo Voltaic (PV) Projects through competitive bidding process.
-The Appellant through this process selected seven nos. of Solar Power Producers (SPP) for capacity totalling 75 MW.
-The Respondent No. 2 was selected for supply of power to the Appellant by setting up 5 MW Solar PV plant (hereinafter referred as 'Solar Plant') at Solar Park Bhadla, District Jodhpur, Rajasthan.
+The Appellant, through this process selected seven nos. of Solar Power Producers (SPP) totalling capacity of 75 MW.
+The Respondent No. 2 was selected for supply of power to the Appellant by setting up 10 MW Solar PV plant (hereinafter referred as 'Solar Plant') at Solar Park Bhadla, District Jodhpur, Rajasthan.
 The Appellant and the Respondent No. 2 entered into Power Purchase Agreement (PPA) dated 28.3.2013 for the same at the tariff of Rs.
 6.45/kWh.
-As per PPA the Financial Closure (FC) of the Solar Plant was to be achieved within 180 of signing of the PPA.
-The scheduled date of commissioning of the Solar Plant was 27.3.2014. - b) As per the provisions of Clause 1.3.1 of the PPA, the land for the Solar Park was to be allotted by District Collector as per the provisions of Rajasthan Land Revenue (Allotment of Land for setting up of Power Plant based on Renewable Energy Sources) Rules, 2007.
+As per PPA, the Financial Closure (FC) of the Solar Plant was to be achieved within 180 days of the signing of the PPA.
+The scheduled date of commissioning of the Solar Plant was 27.3.2014. - b) As per the provisions of Clause 1.3.1 of the PPA, the land for the Solar Plant was to be allotted by District Collector as per the provisions of Rajasthan Land Revenue (Allotment of Land for setting up of Power Plant based on Renewable Energy Sources) Rules, 2007. - c) Due to delay in the allotment of the land for the Solar Plant, the SCOD for Respondent No. 2 was extended by the Appellant thrice, first up to 27.9.2014, secondly up to 31.3.2015 and finally up to 30.9.2015.
+The land was allotted to the Respondent No. 2 on 31.10.2014.
+Possession of the land was given to the Respondent No. 2 on 7.11.2014 and Lease Deed was executed and registered in the month of January, 2015.

-- c) Due to delay in allotment of the land, the SCOD for Respondent No. 2 was extended by the Appellant thrice first up to 27.9.2014, secondly up to 31.3.2015 and finally up to 30.9.2015.
-The land was allotted to the Respondent No. 2 on 22.9.2014 and the Lease Deed was executed on 7.11.2014. - d) Three electric poles of 11 kV transmission line (hereinafter referred to as the 'Electric Poles') were passing through the allotted land of the Respondent No. 2.
-The said poles were shifted from the land of the Respondent No. 2 in November, 2015 by the local Discom i.e. Jodhpur Vidyut Vitaran Nigam Ltd. (JdVVNL). - e) The Respondent No. 2 in November, 2015 requested the Appellant to further extend the SCOD from 30.9.2015 to 31.3.2016 since the Electric Poles were shifted in November, 2015 only.
-The Appellant based on the decision of its Board of Directors, vide letter dated 2.12.2015 granted the extension of SCOD till 31.3.2016 subject to payment of LD by Respondent No. 2 @ 0.5% per day of total value of Performance Bank Guarantee (PBG). - f) Aggrieved by the imposition of LD, the Respondent No. 2 filed Petition No. RERC/586 of 2015 on 16.12.2015 with the State Commission.
-The State Commission vide Impugned Order dated 15.3.2016 held that the levy of the liquidated damages by the Appellant for grant of extension of SCOD for the Solar Pant is not legal and valid. - g) Aggrieved by the Impugned Order passed by the State Commission, the Appellant has preferred the present appeal.
+- d) Four electric poles of 11 kV transmission line (hereinafter referred to as the 'Electric Poles') were passing near the boundary of the allotted land to the Respondent No. 2.
+The Electric Poles were shifted from the land of the Respondent No. 2 in November, 2015 by the local Discom i.e. Jodhpur Vidyut Vitaran Nigam Ltd. (JdVVNL). - e) The Respondent No. 2 vide its letter dated 17.11.2015 requested the Appellant to further extend the SCOD from 30.9.2015 to 31.3.2016 since the Electric Poles were shifted in November, 2015 only.
+The Appellant based on the decision of its Board of Directors, vide letter dated 2.12.2015 granted the extension of SCOD till 31.3.2016 subject to payment of LD by the Respondent No. 2 @ 0.5% per day of total value of the Performance Bank Guarantee (PBG). - f) Aggrieved by the imposition of LD, the Respondent No. 2 filed Petition No. RERC/ 591 of 2016 on 18.01.2016 with the State Commission.
+The State Commission vide Impugned Order dated 16.3.2016 held that the levy of the LD by the Appellant for grant of extension of SCOD for the Solar Pant is not legal and valid. - g) Aggrieved by the Impugned Order passed by the State Commission, the Appellant has preferred the present appeal.